Virtual Private Cloud (VPC) provides networking functionality for the cloud-based resources and services that is global, scalable, and flexible.

 VPN Routing Options

-For a VPN connection, the route table for the subnets should be updated with the type of routing (static of dynamic) that you plan to use.
+For a VPN connection, the route table for the subnets should be updated with the type of routing (static or dynamic) that you plan to use.

 Route tables determine where network traffic is directed.
 Traffic destined for the VPN connections must be routed to the virtual private gateway.

-Type of routing can depend on the make and model of your VPN devices.
+The type of routing can depend on the make and model of the CGW device

 Static Routing